Proper Policies in Infinite-State Stochastic Shortest Path Problems: The Multiplicity of Solutions of Bellman's Equation

-so $E_{x_0}^\p\big\{J(x_k)\big\}$ does not converge to 0 unless $x_0=0$.
-Moreover, none of these additional solutions seems to be significant in some discernible way. \end{example}

-Let us also note that in the case of linear-quadratic problems, the number of solutions of the Riccati equation has been the subject of considerable investigation, starting with the papers by Willems [20] and Kucera [21], [22], which were followed up by several other papers.
-The author's paper [17] shows that $\hat J$, which is the optimal cost function over all linear stable policies, corresponds to the largest solution of the Riccati equation.
+Let us also note that in the case of linear-quadratic problems, the number of solutions of the Riccati equation has been the subject of considerable investigation, starting with the papers by Willems [18] and Kucera [19], [20], which were followed up by several other papers.
 These works adopt various assumptions relating to controllability and observability.
-Because of these assumptions and also because solutions of the Riccati equation give rise to solutions of the Bellman equation, but not reversely, it appears that the full characterization of the set of solutions of the Bellman equation remains an interesting open research question at present, even in linear-quadratic problems.
-We will next elaborate on the preceding observations and refine our analysis regarding multiplicity of solutions of Bellman's equation for problems where the cost per stage is bounded.
+Because of these assumptions and also because solutions of the Riccati equation give rise to solutions of the Bellman equation, but not reversely, it appears that the full characterization of the set of solutions of the Bellman equation remains an interesting open research question at present.